NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ## Functions

 Cloud Storage library of the plugin allows manipulating files.
-The official documentation can be found here for [Android](https://firebase.google.com/docs/storage/android/start) and [IOS](https://firebase.google.com/docs/storage/ios/start).

 !> In order to work with cloud storage you need to be signed in to firebase.
 Please refer to [Auth page](#Authentication) for setup of authentication.